 This qualifying Law degree is taught by the world-leading, research-active academics based in our prestigious Law School.
 They will introduce you to technical legal topics and help you to understand the ways that law shapes society.

-If you choose to do so, you can, from your second year, opt to specialise in one of our four pathways, after which you will be awarded a named degree:
+If you choose to do so, you can, from your second year, opt to specialise in one of our three pathways, after which you will be awarded a named degree:

 The pathways enable you to pursue your own interests and specialise from an early point in your studies and the in-depth knowledge you’ll gain will help you stand out from the crowd when applying for graduate roles.

 You will benefit from our strong links to Chambers, Law firms and related professions from across the UK, including magic circle firms from London.
 We host a judicial lecture series, alumni visits and lectures, and a Law Fair, which is your chance to meet lawyers (including trainees, associates and partners) and members of their recruitment teams.
 All of this helps you to make professional connections, learn more about their firms, and get a head start on your career in Law.

 Our student-run Law Society provides you with a wide range of extracurricular activities including mooting and negotiation competitions (judged by barristers and members of the judiciary), a Law Ball, sporting fixtures, and a careers dinner.
 Each event is designed to help you build your peer and employer networks.